dat3Cph/material/docs/frontend/react_4/exercises/friday.md

 ### Q: What if we can't deploy the webpage?

 A: Then hand-in a link to the repository instead.
-But begin by trying to deploy the webpage as soo as you have your first version ready.
+But begin by trying to deploy the webpage as soon as you have your first version ready.
 Then you will have time to catch up.

+### Q: Can we work in other team constellations in SP-3?

+A: Yes, you can.
+Sign up your team on Moodle here: [SP-3: The Frontend Hub](https://cphbusiness.mrooms.net/mod/choicegroup/view.php?id=752290).